Why should your group join County Wicklow PPN?

 - Social Inclusion – Organisations involved in working to improve the life chances and opportunities of those who are marginalised in society; those living in poverty; or those in unemployment using community development approaches to build sustainable communities.
 Examples of organisations in this College include Traveller groups, groups supporting new communities, people with disabilities, mental health and suicide awareness groups, Women’s groups and so on.

 - Community & Voluntary – Any organisation whose primary activities are other than those listed above belong in this category.

-- Are volunteer led.
-Organisations may have paid staff, but must be under voluntary control.
+- Member Organisations must be volunteer-led (organisation may have paid staff but must be under voluntary control).

 Newly formed and other groups or organisations who do not meet these criteria at the time of application can apply for Associate Membership.
 Associate members cannot nominate PPN representatives to sit on boards or committees or vote in PPN elections.